dfapinov/lah-scanner/README.md

 ## Code Overview

+Scipts are mostly self-contained and can be run directly from the command pront.
+Example: python ir_gen_piston.py

 Below is a brief summary of each script and what it does.

-For detailed explanations and user settings, see the code comments.
+For detailed explanations and user settings, ***see the code comments***.
+Additionally, see help_notes.md

 The scripts are divided into two groups: **Capture** and **Process**.